India's Ethical Governance Mode

 AYUSH Ministry gears up for International Day of Yoga 2020 with the “Yoga at Home, Yoga with Family” campaign

-In context of the current COVID-19 pandemic situation, slowdown in daily activities and restrictions on the movement of people, this year’s observance of International Day of Yoga will aim to highlight the health-building and stress-relieving aspects of Yoga.
+In the context of the current COVID-19 pandemic situation, the slowdown in daily activities and restrictions on the movement of people, this year’s observance of International Day of Yoga will aim to highlight the health-building and stress-relieving aspects of Yoga.

-To facilitate this, the Ministry of AYUSH is organising a trainer-led session which will be
+To facilitate this, the Ministry of AYUSH is organising a trainer-led session which

 Profit, not profiteering